 The School Wellness Investigation is a three-part measurement tool designed to help you gauge how your school is accomplishing its district wellness goals related to nutrition and physical activity.
 By answering a series of questions—and working with your school nutrition and physical activity professionals—you will be able to define goals and document starting points in order to show progress over time.
 Learn more.

 Light Up the Scoreboard is one of the Six Steps to Fuel Up to Play 60.
-It's when you share your successes with others, get new ideas for improving the nutrition and physical activity environment in your school, and inspire others.
-You can share your stories about your program on FuelUpToPlay60.com by posting stories and photos of your program in action, where you get a chance to earn rewards for sharing.
+It's when you share your successes and inspire others and get new ideas for improving the nutrition and physical activity environment in your school.
+You can share your stories about your program on FuelUpToPlay60.com by posting stories and photos of your program in action.
+By doing so, you get a chance to earn rewards for sharing!

-Fuel Up to Play 60 Plays are ideas that can be implemented by students—with support from the right people—both to increase student access to (and selection of) nutrient-rich foods on the school menu and to increase opportunities for students to be physically active for at least 60 minutes a day.
-There are Healthy Eating, Physical Activity and Kickoff and Promotion Plays to choose from.
-Healthy Eating Plays include ideas for breakfast at school, cafeteria makeovers, getting students to taste–and choose–nutrient-rich foods, and helping youth learn about the foods that can keep them healthy and ready to learn.
-Physical Activity Plays focus on building opportunities for students to be active before, during and after school, from in-class activity breaks to the NFL's PLAY 60 program.
-The Kickoff and Promotion Plays build excitement for the program and keep youth and adults interested in and focused on improving healthy eating and physical activity habits.
+Fuel Up to Play 60 Plays are action strategies that can be implemented by students—with support from the right people—both to increase student access to (and selection of) nutrient-rich foods on the school menu and opportunities for students to be physically active for at least 60 minutes a day.
+There are Healthy Eating, Physical Activity as well as Kickoff and Promotion Plays to increase awareness of, and excitement about, Fuel Up to Play 60.
+Learn more.

 Fuel Up to Play 60 provides lots of resources to help you decide which Plays are right for your school.
-The School Wellness Investigation can help you figure out where your school is in terms of the healthy eating and physical activity environments, so you can select Plays that target areas you need to work on.
+The School Wellness Investigation can help you figure out where your school is in terms of its healthy eating and physical activity environment, so you can select Plays that target areas you need to work on.
 You can also use the Survey & Polling Tools to help you gauge student interests to find out which Plays are more likely to succeed.
-Finally, you can use the filters in the interactive Playbook to narrow your selections by grade level, student interest, and level of involvement.

 Plays are designed for students to implement in partnership with adults.
 Student involvement in the program is key to making comprehensive and long-term change, but you can help students build partnerships with key adults (and each other) and encourage them to take on leadership roles.